A Caregiver Support Group are what many adult children who are caring for an aging parent want to find, and sometimes as the last resort.

 We must learn that in order to get our sanity back we will have to learn and repeat over and over until it becomes a part of us which may be easy for some and really difficult for others to grab hold of.
 We are powerless over our new caregiving duties and that our lives have suddenly become unmanageable.
 Taken from One Day At A Time from Al-Anon, however, the same is true for caregivers.
 A local caregiver support group will help you learn that you aren’t alone.
 There are many others out there dealing with the very same issues.
 You can all learn from each others experiences.

-Whenever I give in to my natural impulse and habits to take over and try to force my mother to change, I’m in trouble again and IT DOESN’T work.
+Whenever I’m feeling depressed and give in to my natural impulse and habits to take over and try to force my mother to change, I’m in trouble again and IT DOESN’T work.
 I know I can only make this process work between mom and I when I start having faith that God hasn’t forsaken me and that He loves both mom and I equally and to repeat the phrase over and over (and trust me, I struggle everyday just like you).

 How To Find A Caregiver Support Group…